 RAIN(A)WAY IS THE RAINWATER SPECIALIST FOR A CLIMATEPROOF CITY

-We’re specialized in solving water problems.
-Because of climate change the world has to cope with more and more floodings and heatstress.
-With our unique design method we can reduce the concequences of climate change.
+We are specialized in solving urban water problems.
+Due to climate change the world has to cope with more and more floodings and heatstress.
+Our unique design method reduces the concequences of climate change.
 We integrate rainwater in our designs, and show the natural beauty of water.
-This way, rain will not be seen as a problem, but it will give the urban space more value.
-We handle water problems in a smart and playful way.
+This way, rain will not be seen as a problem, but it will give urban space more value.
+We handle water problems in a smart and playful manner.

 +31 (0)6 41 40 72 46